NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 Papermill is well-suited for

 - Users who would like to run a notebook template with different input values (parameters).
-- Serial execution on a single node i.e. notebooks are executed one after the other, however, you can use frameworks like Dask to parallelize the execution of code within the notebook.
+- Serial execution on a single node (i.e. notebooks are executed one after the other).
+However, you can use frameworks like Dask to parallelize the execution of code within the notebook.
 Features like executing the same notebook with different parameters in parallel/concurrently would require extending Papermill.